lucyschrader/Blastochor/README.md

 `format_string`
 Finds a value and inserts it into a provided string at a specified place.
 Mark the location for the value using `{}`.
 Intend to update this function to allow multiple substitutions.
+TODO: Option to return None if no value is found, instead of an unformatted string
 - parameters: string, path to field
 - example: `https://collections.tepapa.govt.nz/object/{}` and `id`